ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 ![uploadimageview](https://cloud.githubusercontent.com/assets/19173079/24822932/f087e44e-1bbe-11e7-9349-93ff489eeb36.jpg)
 {: caption="Figure 18.
 Your updated web app using templates and views for displays" caption-side="top"}

-In the next example, our view templates share HTML code between the &lt;head&gt;...&lt;/head&gt; tags, so we placed it into a separate include template (see figure below).
+In Example 16, our view templates share HTML code between the &lt;head&gt;...&lt;/head&gt; tags, so we placed it into a separate include template (see figure below).
 This template (head-inc.ejs) contains a scriptlet&mdash;a binding for a JavaScript variable&mdash;for the page title on line 1.
 The `title` variable is set in `app.js`, and passed in as data for our view template in the line below that.
 Otherwise, we are simply using some CDN addresses to pull in Bootstrap CSS, Bootstrap JavaScript, and JQuery.
-We use a static styles.css file from our pubic/style sheets directory.
+Finally, we add a custom static styles.css file from our pubic/style sheets directory.

 ```